Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness

 \subsubsection{Multiplier}

-Multipliers are a set of functions which multiplies a system of PDEs in order to make the system get a divergence form, then for any solution of the equations this divergence will equal zero and one will get a conservation law.
-Explicitly, multiplier of conservation law for system (\ref{perturb}) is defined as follows. \begin{define} (Multiplier \cite{sb-2002b}) Multipliers for PDE system (\ref{perturb}) are a set of expressions satisfying
+Multipliers are a set of functions which multiplies a system of PDEs in order to make the system get a divergence form, then for any solution of the equations this divergence will equal zero and one will get a conservation law. \begin{define} (Multiplier \cite{sb-2002b}) A multiplier for system (\ref{perturb}) is a set of non-singular functions on the solution space satisfying

 with some expressions $C^i$ for any function $u$. \end{define}